Faster Parallel Batch-Dynamic Algorithms for Low Out-Degree Orientation: Preliminaries

-\begin{lemma} With randomized semisort, a roughly sorted list with max $M \in O(\log n)$ takes $O(w)$ work and $O(\log n)$ \depth{} to output a prefix of size $w$, and takes $O(w)$ expected work and $O(\log w)$ \depth{} \whp{} to batch update the values of $w$ vertices.
+\begin{lemma} A roughly sorted list (RSL) with budget $M \in O(\log n)$ takes $O(w)$ work and $O(\log n)$ \depth{} to output a prefix of size $w$.
+To batch update the values of $w$ keys, the RSL takes $O(w)$ work in expectation and $O(w \log w)$ work deterministically.
+The RSL will take $O(\log w)$ \depth{}.

-With a deterministic sort, a roughly sorted list takes $O(w)$ work and $O(\log n)$ \depth{} to output a prefix of size $w$, and takes $O(w \log w)$ work and $O(\log w)$ \depth{} to batch update the values of $w$ vertices. \end{lemma}